 The Knowledge Exchange Framework (KEF) is a mechanism by which we strive to increase the efficiency and effectiveness of the use of public funding for knowledge exchange and further a culture of continuous improvement in universities.

 We are supporting HE providers' senior management and Universities UK to develop and deliver a KE Concordat setting out institutional good practice and principles in KE.

 The Concordat is being developed under the chairmanship of Professor Trevor McMillan, the Vice-Chancellor of Keele University, currently supported by Universities UK / GuildHE and Research England.
-The final version of the Concordat with implementation plans will be published on a new standalone web-portal in March 2020.
+The final version of the Concordat with implementation plans and further information has been published on a new standalone web-portal.